FirefighterMichael94/Regex-Learning/README.md

 # Regex-Learning
 Week 17 project
-# Regex expressions and Matching an Email!
+# Regex expressions and Matching Numbers!

 Regex expressions or Regular Expressions are a useful way to articulate searching text for possibilities or articulate character placements.